 Sign Ordinance: Motion by Cook to approve Resolution 2023-10 to replace/amend Torch Lake Township Zoning Ordinance Chapter 3A-Signs, as presented, with Publication within 15 days of approval and an effective date 30 days after such publication date.
 Motion was seconded and passed 4-0 roll call vote.

 Traverse Bay Nature Preserve committee appointments: Motion by Cook to approve the following appointments listed below for the Traverse Bay Nature Preserve Board for terms of 2 years and existing Board Member terms are hereby terminated with both actions effective June 21, 2023.
-Motion was seconded and passed 4-0 roll call vote: Audra Randall, John Jenkins, Jake Blessing, Maureen Lorenz, Mark and Dee Jakubiak, Sheila right, Chris Lampen-Crowell, Steve McLain, Jerry Klinefelter and Mary Van Valin.
+Motion was seconded and passed 4-0 roll call vote: Audra Randall, John Jenkins, Jake Blessing, Maureen Lorenz, Mark and Dee Jakubiak, Sheila WRIGHT , Chris Lampen-Crowell, Steve McLain, Jerry Klinefelter and Mary Van Valin.

 Employee Insurance: Motion by Cook was seconded and passed 4-0 to approve the quote submitted by our insurance provider, Priority Health, for full time EMS Employee medical insurance plan at a cost of $50,082, a 9.7% increase.